UrbansurferOz/Rock-Fisherman/README.md

 - **Async/await** for modern concurrency handling
 - **Core Location** for location services
 - **MapKit** (LocalSearch + Completer) for country‑aware location search with AU bias
+- **Optimized concurrency**: weather, marine, and tide API calls run in parallel for faster loads
 - **Combine** for debounced search
 - **URLSession** for network requests
 - **Modular design** with separate services and view components